dfigueiredo31/dfigueiredo31/README.md

 ## Summary

-Consultant with 5 years experience working in complex and fast-paced environments.
+Consultant with 5 years experience.
 Multiple roles in CCM.
 Solid foundations in .NET Framework, C#, APIs and Webservices (ASMX, WCF), with exposure to Python through a teaching role in higher education.
 Team player with strong analytic and critic sense.

 ## Work Experience